 MANAGEMENT

 Shropshire Wildlife Trust support us as advisors through a management plan.
-In real terms, the present cost of management is well over £20,000 a year spread between fund raising events organised by the Trustees, the free hours of work provided by their volunteers, and the membership of the Friends.
+In real terms, the present cost of management is well over £10,000 a year spread between fund raising events organised by the Trustees, the free hours of work provided by their volunteers, and the membership of the Friends.

 BECOME A FRIEND

-If you have enjoyed your walk – and we are sure you will have done! – please become a Friend and help us to continue to look after this marvellous place.
+Please become a Friend and help us to continue to look after this marvellous place.

 http://www.friendsofwhitcliffecommon.org.uk/join-us/